 - Carefully pour the brown sugar butter sauce over the sliced sweet potatoes.
 Gently stir the sweet potatoes around to coat in the butter mixture.

-- Remove the foil and continue baking for an additional 10 minutes until the sweet potatoes are fork tender.
+- Remove the foil and continue baking for an additional 15-30 minutes until the sweet potatoes are fork tender.
+Stir every 15 minutes.

 - Remove from oven and let cool at least 10 minutes to allow sauce to thicken before serving.

 Recipe first published November 13, 2019.
 Updated November 11, 2022 with new images and information.